Best Practices Articles

 5. Channel finance – This function makes sure resellers who are buying on credit have the right capabilities and credit rating in place to support a sales transaction.
 In order to ensure proper payment and approve special pricing, channel finance works hand-in-hand with channel sales and operations.

-6. Channel legal – The focus for this function is to make sure there are always updated contracts between a partner organization and the vendor organization.
+6. Channel legal – The focus of this function is to make sure there are always updated contracts between a partner organization and the vendor organization.
 In case of channel conflict, this function also mediates disputes.

 While these six functions are not indicative of every channel organization, I use them for illustrative purposes to make the point that channel management is very much like business management, but it is conducted indirectly through a set of partner organizations.
-So, while traditional direct functional teams may not be needed if an organization’s focus is exclusively on a channel-only model, it is important to remember that channel management itself is a cross-functional discipline and requires all traditional business functions be properly adapted for a specific channel configuration.
+So, while traditional direct functional teams may not be needed if an organization’s focus is exclusively on a channel-only model, it is important to remember that channel management itself is a cross-functional discipline and requires all traditional business functions to be properly adapted for a specific channel configuration.

 To know more about Channel Management, please read the article - The Ultimate Guide to Channel Management.